liberapay/liberapay.com/README.md

-This is Gittip, a gift economy.
+This is Gittip, a platform for personal funding.

-Gittip is a cooperative escrow agent for recurring micro-gifts, or tips.
+Gittip is a cooperative escrow agent for recurring micro-gifts, or gift tips.
-Possible tip amounts per week are 0.00, 0.08, 0.16, 0.32, 0.64, and 1.28.
+Possible tip amounts per week are 0.00, 0.25, 3.00, 6.00, 12.00, and 24.00.

 Friday is payday.
-On Friday, we charge people's credit cards and the money goes into Gittip's (Zeta's) bank account.
+On Friday, we charge people's credit cards and the money goes into Gittip's (Zeta Design & Development, LLC's) bank account.
 Money is allocated to other participants according to tips.
 Participants may withdraw money at any time, though this is currently quite manual.

 Installation